Page speed is an important aspect of SEO.

 The analysis will give you all the necessary information to improve any score you received, including opportunities:

-Diagnostics and passed audits:
+And the diagnostics and passed audits:

-You can read the full documentation of how to use the tool here.
+You can read the full documentation here.

 GTmetrix